Don't Hurt Yourself (Beyoncé song): Live performances

-"Don't Hurt Yourself" is part of the set list for The Formation World Tour with the first performance taking place in Miami at Marlins Park on April 27, 2016.
+"Don't Hurt Yourself" was part of the set list for The Formation World Tour with the first performance taking place in Miami at Marlins Park on April 27, 2016.
 Beyoncé also performed this as part of her medley at the 2016 MTV VMA.
 Writing for The Guardian, Caroline Sullivan noted how during the performance of "the bitterest songs" off Lemonade, "Sorry" and "Don't Hurt Yourself", "she's a pillar of rage".
 Beyoncé also performed the song on her setlist for her 2018 Coachella performance, as well as co-headlining On the Run II Tour with Jay-Z. Jack White opened his October 10, 2020 performance on Saturday Night Live with a portion of "Don't Hurt Yourself" as part of a medley.